This post may contain affiliate links. Please read my disclosure policy.

 - Also make the Lime Crema by mixing the ingredients together in a blender or food processor until creamy.

-- Once the carrots and onions are finished, remove the sheet pan from the oven and toss the veggies a bit to mix.
+- Once the carrots and onions are finished, remove the sheet pan from the oven and toss the veggies a bit to mix and push off to the side.
 Then place the shrimp onto the sheet pan as well in a single layer.
 Bake for another 6-8 minutes, or until the shrimp is pink and opaque.
+(If your shrimp were frozen and not completely thawed it may take a few more minutes)

 - Assemble your fajitas as desired – placing the onions and carrots on the bottom of lettuce leaves, cabbage leaves, jicama, or tortillas, adding the shrimp on top, and drizzling with the Lime Crema.
 Enjoy!